 One factor that you may want to consider is whether to attend an accredited or unaccredited school.
 Continue reading for information on unaccredited law schools to help with your decision.

 Schools can gain or lose accreditation status depending on whether they continue adhering to ABA guidelines.
+This can happen for several reasons, and it's essential to understand how this can happen.

 People may favor unaccredited law schools mainly because of cheaper tuition and expenses.
 The average accredited law school student graduates with $108,00 in student loan debt.
 Considering the high financial stress of pursuing a law degree, choosing a school with lower costs can be very appealing.